ignatandrei/NetCoreUsefullEndpoints/README.md

 Register endpoints for

 1. See environment variables
-2. See current user
+2. See current user ( implies authorization )
+3. See environment
 3. Throw error ( with ILogger or without )
 4. Current Date
+5. Digraph of current endpoints
+6. JSON of current endpoints
+7. Configuration View ( GetDebugView )

 # Usage
-Add this reference
+Add this reference to your csproj

 ```xml
 <ItemGroup>